osilander/bacterial-genomics-intro/ngs-voi/index.rst

     cd voi

-Prepare SnpEff database
+Prepare the SnpEff database
 ~~~~~~~~~~~~~~~~~~~~~~~

 We need to create our own config-file for |snpeff|.
 Where is the ``snpEff.config``:

 .. code:: bash

+    # look for snpEff.config in the miiniconda directory.
+    # specify the /share/ subdirectory
-    find ~ -name snpEff.config
+    find ~/miniconda3/share/ -name snpEff.config
-    /home/manager/miniconda3/envs/ngs/share/snpeff-4.3.1m-0/snpEff.config
+    myhome/share/snpeff-5.0-1/snpEff.config

 This will give you the path to the ``snpEff.config``.
 It might be looking a bit different then the one shown here, depending on the version of |snpeff| that is installed.

+Make a local copy of the ``snpEff.config`` into your current directory
+ (e.g. the results directory of your annotation)
-Make a local copy of the ``snpEff.config`` and then edit it with an editor of your choice:
+ and then edit it with an editor of your choice:

 .. code:: bash

-    cp /home/manager/miniconda3/envs/ngs/share/snpeff-4.3.1m-0/snpEff.config .
+    cp myhome/share/snpeff-5.0-1/snpEff.config .
     nano snpEff.config